ionic-team/ionic-docs/docs/api/accordion.md

 1. Use an `img` element without any lazy loading. `ion-img` always uses lazy loading, but `img` does not use lazy loading by default.
 This is the simplest option and works well if you have small images that do not significantly benefit from lazy loading.

 2. Set a minimum width and height on `ion-img`.
 If you need to use lazy loading and know the dimensions of the images ahead of time (such as if you are loading icons of the same size), you can set the `ion-img` to have a minimum width or height using CSS.
-This means gives developers the benefit of lazy loading while avoiding layout shifts.
+This gives developers the benefit of lazy loading while avoiding layout shifts.
 This works when using an `img` element with `loading="lazy"` too!

 ## Usage